awsdocs/amazon-ecs-developer-guide/doc_source/ec2-run-command.md

 **Example: To update container instance software with Run Command**

-One of the most common use cases for Run Command on Amazon ECS container instances is to update the instance software on your entire fleet of container instances at once, simultaneously\.
+A common use case for Run Command is to update the instance software on your entire fleet of container instances at one time\.

 1. [Attach the `AmazonEC2RoleforSSM` policy to your `ecsInstanceRole`\.](#run_command_iam_policy)